FilOzone/payments/README.md

 #### `terminateRail(uint256 railId)`

-Normal termination of payment that enters the rail into its final lockup period before finalizing completion of the payment flow.
+Normal termination of a payment rail.
 This can be called by the operator or a client in good standing.
+After this call the rail is still active for a number of epochs equal to `rail.lockupPeriod`.

 - **Parameters**:
   - `railId`: Rail identifier